pat-marty/the-local-ibex-source/content/en/docs/hiking/piz_terza.md

     <em>Larches all around.</em>
 </p>

 While a little on the longer side, this hike was absolutely beautiful and had the benefit of not being technically challenging.
-This is one I'd highly recommend doing if you're in the area — especially if you're here in the autumn.

 <p align="center">
     <img src="IMG_7035.JPG" alt="" class="portrait">